icanindya/twitter_users_reidentification/README.md

 # Re-identification of Twitter Users Using Prediction-based Record Linkage
 This project aims to reveal the real identities of Twitter users using US Voter Registration Records.
-It analyses which users are at significantly more risk of identity disclouse and what approaches should be taken to mitigate those risks.
+It analyses which users are at significantly more risk of identity disclouse and what approaches should be taken to mitigate the risk.

 ## Methodology